GroupEat/groupeat-api/readme.md

 ## Git commands

 Instead of the usual `git pull` and `git push` commands, use the `art pull` and `art push` commands to interact with the Git repository as it will execute additional needed tasks automatically.
+However, before running `art pull` just after cloning this repo you need to run `composer install` to install the required Composer dependencies.

 ## Administration zone